 Sometimes this is normal, such as when one is caught in a dangerous situation.
 When the danger is gone, the anxiety leaves.
 Other times, this is triggered for no reason at all.
 The result can be unbearable.

-Treatment Resistant Obsessive-Compulsive Disorder is an anxiety-based condition recognized as its own unique mental health disorder that does not respond to medication, or has side effects that are intolerable.
+Obsessive-Compulsive Disorder is an anxiety-based condition recognized as its own unique mental health disorder that may not respond to medication, or has side effects that are intolerable.

 When treatment fails, obsessive thoughts and the compulsive actions taken in an effort to stop the anxiety can negatively impact your life.